Parental responsibility: birth parents, adoption and surrogacy (accessible version)

 -

-to record the name and place of birth of the other parent, if their details are included on the full birth certificate but not on the application (you must not request a full birth certificate for a renewal or replacement application solely to case note these details)
+to record the name and place of birth of the other parent, only if their details are included on the full birth certificate but not on the application (you must not request a full birth certificate for a renewal or replacement application solely to case note these details)

 Parental responsibility: adoption

-This section tells HM Passport Office staff how parental responsibility is given to an adoptive parent and how to confirm they have it
+This section tells HM Passport Office staff how parental responsibility is given to an adoptive parent and how to confirm they have it.

 -